| For an organization to remain progressive, it must continually change with the

 move, made after several years of pleading from the VFW, meant that for the first time

 there were government officials whose job was to focus full time on veterans' problems.
+The second way the federal government officially recognized the needs

 of veterans was by forming Veterans Affairs Committees in both the House of